 As an agency or organization that would not normally hire unlicensed attorneys or may not have the resources to pay interns, the Long Career Launch Program is a way to obtain much-needed legal assistance from outstanding UT Law graduates.
 The Program increases access to justice in the community and promotes public service work among our graduates.
-Response from past participating employers has been overwhelmingly favorable as more than 150 government agencies and public interest organizations have participated in the Program since its inception in 2008.
+Response from past participating host organizations has been overwhelmingly favorable as nearly 150 government agencies and public interest organizations have participated in the Program since its inception in 2008.

 Graduates who are interested in participating in the Program secure an internship with an eligible organization, identify their supervising attorney at that organization, and then apply for a place in the Program.
 If selected, graduates complete the necessary paperwork and begin their internships.
 The number of applicants accepted into the Program depends on available funding; we expect selections to be competitive.